kajarenc/geoguessrenv/REPORT.md

  - Implement session reply functionality and result writing.
  - Write a base agent and rewrite the OpenAI agent.
  - Make asset loading more robust; handle errors when an image is malformed, when there are no links in the image, etc.

+> Note that the above list is not exhaustive.
+It would be great to
+> have a conversation with potential users of this environment to get feedback and guidance on
+> future improvements - particularly regarding offline mode logic, offline/online result writing,
+> required wrappers, link positioning, and similar aspects.